boyvinall/observability-demo/README.md

   - worker service which receives messages from the GRPC server over NATS
   - command-line app to post requests to the GRPC server
 - Various infra services
-  - grafana - including provisioned datasources and dashboards
+  - Grafana - including provisioned datasources and dashboards
-  - loki/promtail
+  - Loki/Promtail
-  - tempo
+  - Tempo
-  - prometheus
+  - Prometheus
   - (also a NATS server)

-These components collectively show how to expose OTEL metrics and traces, plus also some log messages which have the trace info.
-The grafana datasources are configured with a bunch of different links so that you can easily navigate between all the different signals.
+The Grafana datasources are configured with a bunch of different links showing how to navigate between all the different signals.

 ## Motivation

 Why does this repo exist?
 Well, a few reasons:

 - Many of the capabilities being explored/showcased here are still under active development.
-Although grafana documentation is generally extremely good, there are parts which are not super clear .. fragmented examples etc.  So, I hope this could prove useful to others as a holistic demonstration of how to make it all work together.
+Although Grafana documentation is generally extremely good, there are parts which are not super clear .. fragmented examples etc.  So, I hope this could prove useful to others as a holistic demonstration of how to make it all work together.
 There's no attempt here to show how to scale the observability stack itself for production workloads, but at least you can see how to expose and correlate the signals.